 There are beautiful views of Cardigan Bay and the distant Snowdonia mountains, with a fine clubhouse overlooking the shore.

-Restrictions: No play Sat and Sun, all tee times are subject to availability.
-Please telephone club in advance to make a booking.
-Offer applies to the Day rate and is based on 1-4 golfers.
+Restrictions: Please telephone club in advance to make a booking, all tee times are subject to availability.
+Offer is based on 1-4 golfers.